cloudfoundry/bosh-azure-cpi-release/docs/advanced/application-gateway/README.md

 6. Configure DNS for your Cloud Foundry domain.

   * For production, you need to update the DNS configuration according to the belew sample.
-  * For testing only, you can also update local host file instead.
+  * For testing only, you can also update local host file.
     * Windows: `C:\Windows\System32\drivers\etc\hosts`
     * Linux: `/etc/hosts`

   Sample DNS entries after Application Gateway is created:

   ```
-  <Public IP Address of Application Gateway>   api.cf.azurelovecf.com
+  <Public IP Address of Application Gateway>   api.<SYSTEM-DOMAIN>
-  <Public IP Address of Application Gateway>   uaa.cf.azurelovecf.com
+  <Public IP Address of Application Gateway>   uaa.<SYSTEM-DOMAIN>
-  <Public IP Address of Application Gateway>   login.cf.azurelovecf.com
+  <Public IP Address of Application Gateway>   login.<SYSTEM-DOMAIN>
-  <Original Public IP Address of the Cloud Foundry instance>  loggregator.cf.azurelovecf.com
+  <Original Public IP Address of the Cloud Foundry instance>  loggregator.<SYSTEM-DOMAIN>
   ```

-  You can find the IP addresses mentioned above on Azure Portal in your resource group.
+  You can find the IP addresses mentioned above on Azure Portal in your resource group. `<SYSTEM-DOMAIN>` is specified in your manifest for Cloud Foundry.
+For example, `cf.azurelovecf.com`.

 7. Login to your Cloud Foundry: `cf login -a https://api.cf.azurelovecf.com --skip-ssl-validation`.